 ST QUIRICUS AND ST JULIETTA, TICKENHAM – A BRIEF HISTORY

-This page provides a brief history of both parish churches.
-The information has been reproduced by kind permission of Bridget Wheeler and her father who each have produced a more in depth history.
+This information has been reproduced by kind permission of Bridget Wheeler and her father who each have produced a more in depth history.

 The following text is condensed from the booklet “A short guide to the history of this ancient Parish Church” which is available from the church itself or from the Benefice Office.